AliveTeam/alive_reversing/README.md

 4. `make -j$(nproc)`
 5. You'll find your executables in the `Source` folder under `AliveExe`.
 6. You can optionally install the package using `make install` or create a Debian-compatible package using `cpack -G DEB`.

+## Testing

+### Hook Manager

+For testing we provide an application called Hook Manager, which lets freely change whether specific functions use the original code or the rewritten one.
+This lets you figure out whether bugs are the result of errors in the rewrite or whether they are part of the original game.

+The hook manager can be downloaded from [this](https://github.com/AliveTeam/AliveHookManager/releases/tag/1.0) link.
+You also need a patched executable for the game of your choice, which you can download [here](https://cdn.discordapp.com/attachments/505078398087987201/807014898717425674/patched_dlls.zip).

+To use the manager you need to do the following:
+- Set the `AO_ROOT` and `AE_ROOT` environment variables to their respective game's install folders.
+- Compile R.E.L.I.V.E.
+- Drop the respective game's patched exe into their installation folder.
+- Launch the game using the patched exe.
+- Start the hook manager.